 A U.S. holder is required to include OID in income as ordinary interest as it accrues under a constant yield method in advance of receipt of the cash payments attributable to such income, regardless of such U.S. holder's regular method of accounting.
 A U.S. holder will not be required to report separately as taxable income actual distributions of stated interest on the discount notes.
 In general, the amount of OID included in income by the holder of a discount note is the sum of the daily portions of OID for each day during the taxable year (or portion of the taxable year) on which such holder held such note.
 The "daily portion" is determined by allocating the OID for an accrual period ratably to each day in that accrual period.
-The "accrual period" for a discount note may be of any length and may vary in length over the term of a discount note, provided that each accrual period is no longer than one year and each scheduled payment of principal or interest occurs either on the first or final day of an accrual period.
+The "accrual period" for a discount note, provided that each accrual period is no longer than one year and each scheduled payment of principal or interest occurs either on the first or final day of an accrual period.